albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 The square of (long) 5 is 25
 ```

 The Java compiler is able to tell apart these methods from their parameters.
 If the `square()` method is invoked with `float` or `double`, the Java compiler will use the `square()` method that takes a `double`.

-The `square()` method that takes a `long` argument is an instance method.
-Different from static methods, instance methods are determined at runtime.
-Note that the `App` class may be extended and the instance `square()` method overridden.
-With that said, the Java compiler determines which of the three methods to be used at compile time.
+The following table shows how Java would match the above method when invoked with different, matching, types.

 | Parameter Type | Method Used      |
 |----------------|------------------|